 The included hard case is fantastic.

 But the star of the show is the exceptional case.
-This circular hard case keeps your headphones secure and protected.
-The design and textured finish scream quality—a great travel companion despite its slightly bulky size.
+This redesigned hard case keeps your headphones secure and protected.
+The design and finish scream quality—a great travel companion despite its slightly bulky size.

-While cheaper headphones are available, the Shure AONIC 50 is a solid investment.
+While cheaper headphones are available, the Shure AONIC 50 Gen 2 is a solid investment.
 Combining studio-quality sound and on-the-go convenience into one pair of headphones adds value and justifies its price point.

 A Quick Guide To Bluetooth Codecs